pubnub/pubnub-mcp-server/resources/sdk_docs/php_storage-and-playback.md

 ```
 1

 ```

 ### Other examples

 #### Delete specific message from history

-Delete a specific message by passing its publish timetoken in end and timetoken-1 in start.
-Example: publish timetoken 15526611838554310 → start 15526611838554309, end 15526611838554310.
+Use publish timetoken as End and timetoken-1 as Start (e.g., Start=15526611838554309, End=15526611838554310):

 ```
 1

 ```

 ## Message counts

-Requires Message Persistence: enable for your key in the Admin Portal.
+Requires Message Persistence.

-Return the number of messages published since the given time.
-Count equals messages with timetoken >= channelsTimetoken.
-With Unlimited retention, only the last 30 days are counted.
+Returns the number of messages published since the given time (timetoken comparison is >= channelsTimetoken).
+Note: With Unlimited message retention enabled, only messages from the last 30 days are counted.

 ### Method(s)